 College of Health and Human Sciences

 Athletic Training is a cooperative educational program housed in the Department of Health & Kinesiology with support from the Division of Intercollegiate Athletics, the Division of Recreational Sports, and the Purdue University Student Health Center.
 The goals of the program are to prepare students as entry-level athletic trainers through an extensive curriculum of didactic and clinical experiences and to prepare students to sit for and pass the Board of Certification (BOC) exam.
-Some Athletic Training students choose to pursue graduate or professional school (physical therapy, occupational therapy, physician's assistant and many other areas.
+Athletic Training also offers excellent preparation for graduate or professional school in sports medicine, physical therapy, occupational therapy, physician's assistant and many other areas.
 Athletic Training students participate in numerous clinical experiences with our varsity athletic teams.

-Important note on selective review: All students begin as pre-athletic training majors; complete the first year of courses, including supervised, instructional work in clinical settings; and then must apply for selection to the athletic training major.
-The program is highly selective, with only 10-15 students advancing to the sophomore year (typically from a pool of 50-80 students) to complete the remaining three years of the program.
+Important note on selective review: All students begin as pre-athletic training majors.
+After completing the first year of courses - including supervised, instructional work in clinical settings – students must apply for selection to the athletic training major.
+The program is highly selective, with only 10-15 students advancing to the sophomore year (typically from a pool of approximately 50 students) to complete the remaining three years of the program.
 Students not selected for athletic training work with their academic advisor to plan for an alternative major; related majors include Applied Exercise and Health, Movement and Sport Sciences, Public Health, Nutrition, Fitness and Health, and Health Sciences Pre-Professional.

 Transfer GPA and Course Requirements

 Purdue admits to individual majors.
 To be considered for admission as a college transfer student, applicants must meet minimum GPA requirements for their desired major.
 In addition, some majors have course requirements.
 Requirements for this major are posted below (unless the program is closed to transfers).

 Minimum GPA: 2.5